openknowledge/workshop-cloud/README.md

 3. Choose AWS ECR service via global search or service overview (Container).
 4. Click "Create repository".
 This will lead you to the "Create a private repository" page.
 5. Fill in the following values (and leave everything else as is):
-   - repository name: use your animal as prefix, e.g. dog-container-repository.
+   - repository name: use ok-cloud-workshop as namespace and your animal as prefix, e.g. ok-cloud-workshop/dog-container-repository.
 6. Click "Create" to initialize and create an empty container repository.

 Next, we want to build a docker image containing our backend service and push it to the registry: